Q&A with Vederkast

 We wanted to record live with everyone playing together in the same room, and every song on the album was done that way.
 The fact that we used Kemper profiling for the guitars made it a lot easier to avoid things like mike bleed in the drums.
 That thing is great, we had all the guitar sounds we needed pre-made into that little box.
 So you can say that we used modern technology to record in an old-school way.
 That really paid off, because the album is so dynamic sounding, and the energy feels so good because we were all there playing and following each other’s vibe.
 So there’s kind of a 70s thing going on, along with more modern sounds, and we are very happy with it.
 Obviously some things were added later, but the main band takes were all live and we’re very proud of that.

-The man behind the cover art is Marni Kruse.
+The man behind it is Marni Kruse.
 A young, talented guy from Faroe Islands.
 Magnus contacted him, and presented the idea behind the album.
 Luckily for us he wanted to contribute, and he painted everything based on the concept of the album.
 We also got a former band mate, Erlend Julian Jensen, to help us complete the designing process.

 What’s in store for Vederkast the coming year?
 Any tours planned?